hattipjs/hattip/packages/middleware/cors/readme.md

 ## License

 - This is a port of [koajs/cors](https://github.com/koajs/cors) by koajs and contributors under the [MIT License](./koajs-cors-license.txt).
-They are not affiliated with HatTip.
+They are not affiliated with Hattip.
-- HatTip port by [Fatih Aygün](https://github.com/cyco130) under the [MIT License](./LICENSE).
+- Hattip port by [Fatih Aygün](https://github.com/cyco130) under the [MIT License](./LICENSE).